Mad Men season 1: Crew

 In addition to having created the series, Matthew Weiner is the showrunner, head writer, and an executive producer; he contributes to each episode—writing or co-writing the scripts, casting various roles, and approving costume and set designs.
 He is notorious for being selective about all aspects of the series, and promotes a high level of secrecy around production details.

 Along with Matthew Weiner, the writing staff of the first season consisted of co-executive producer Tom Palmer, who wrote two episodes; producer Lisa Albert, who wrote two episodes; producers and writing team Andre and Maria Jacquemetton, who wrote three episodes; writer's assistant Robin Veith, who wrote two episodes; and freelance writers Bridget Bedard and Chris Provenzano, who each wrote two episodes.
 Other producers included co-producer Blake McCormick, producer Todd London, and co-executive producer Scott Hornbacher.
 Primary directors of the first season were Tim Hunter, who directed four episodes, and Alan Taylor, who directed three including the pilot episode.
 The remaining episodes were directed by Ed Bianchi, Lesli Linka Glatter, Andrew Bernstein, series cinematographer Phil Abraham, Paul Feig, and series creator Matthew Weiner, who directs each season finale.

 Reception

 Ratings

 The premiere episode, which aired at 10:00 p.m. on July 19, 2007, was rated higher than any other AMC original series at the time, and attained a 1.4 household rating (1.2 million households).
 The season averaged 900,000 viewers.

 Critical reception

-The first season of Mad Men received generally favorable reviews from critics.
-Review aggregator Rotten Tomatoes reports that 87% of 30 critics have given the season a positive review.
+The first season of Mad Men received acclaim from critics.
+Review aggregator Rotten Tomatoes reports that 85% of 41 critics have given the season a positive review with an average score of 9.2/10.
 The site's consensus is: "Oozing evocative early 1960s ambiance, Mad Men is a sly, subversive look at the American workplace that radiates class, wit, and an undercurrent of disaffection."
 On Metacritic, the first season scored 77 out of 100 based on 32 reviews, indicating generally favorable reviews.